system76/tech-docs/src/models/nebula36-1/assembly.md

 - MicroATX
 - Mini-ITX

+Nine standoffs and motherboard screws are included.

-**Tools required:** Cross-head (Phillips) screwdriver
+- **Tools required:** Cross-head (Phillips) screwdriver

 ### Steps to install the motherboard:

+1. If they are installed, [remove the top case](#removing-the-top-case), [remove the CPU shroud](#removing-the-cpu-shroud) and [remove the GPU brace](#removing-the-gpu-brace).
-1. Locate the standoffs and M3 screws from the brown screw and velcro box.
+2. Locate the standoffs and M3 screws from the brown screw and velcro box.

 ![Standoffs and M3 screws](./img/standoffs-screws.webp)

-2. Insert the standoffs into the appropriate holes for your motherboard size.
+3. Insert the standoffs into the appropriate holes for your motherboard size.
 The standoff screw holes are marked with shapes on the chassis, which correspond to the most common motherboard sizes:
     - Mini-ITX and Mini-DTX: hexagon (4 standoffs)
     - MicroATX: square (9 standoffs)
     - ATX: triangle (9 standoffs)